UE and VR Development Technical Notes

 stat StopFile

-This will generate *.ue4stats files in the project’s Saved/Profiling/UnrealStats folder, which can be opened using UnrealFrontend.
+This will generate *.ue4stats files in the project’s Saved/Profiling/UnrealStats directory, which can be opened using UnrealFrontend.

 UE Network Analysis